diogoteles08/diogoteles08/README.md

  src="https://user-images.githubusercontent.com/15221358/206766965-c4bf9258-39da-4851-b39a-57e8475d6b47.png"
  alt="Logo of GOSST team">

 GOSST was created as a response to the current scenario of [increasing attacks on supply chain projects][supply-chain-attacks].
-The team counts with experienced open-source contributors and works along with the Open Source Security Foundation ([OpenSSF][ossf]) to develop and spread solutions to make open softwares safer at scale.
+The team counts with experienced open-source contributors and works alongside the Open Source Security Foundation ([OpenSSF][ossf]) to develop and spread solutions to make open software safer at scale.
 You can read more about Google initiatives on open source on [this blogpost][open-source-on-google].

-More specifically, I'm part of a sub-team responsible for our direct contact with the Open Source community.
-We work around [critical open source projects][critical-projects] to help increase security, in any aspect or concern that might be relevant.
+More specifically, I'm part of a sub-team responsible for our direct engagement with the Open Source community.
+We work with [critical open source projects][critical-projects] to help them increase their security, in any way we can.
 As a team, our goal is to:

 * Build individual analyses and approaches for each project.
-* Evaluate and suggest solutions or enhancements that would better fit the repository and not overcharge the maintainers.
+* Evaluate and suggest solutions or enhancements that would better fit the repository and not burden the maintainers.
-* Welcome and conduct discussions about our suggestion or about any security solutions the maintainers prefer, as we can surely provide specific help according to their demands.
+* Welcome and conduct discussions about our suggestion or  any security solutions the maintainers prefer, as we can surely provide specific help according to their demands.
-* If possible and wanted, implement the changes ourselves and create PRs to contribute with the discussed improvements.
+* If possible and wanted, implement the changes ourselves via PRs to contribute with the discussed improvements.
-* Collect any kinds of feedback, as we work closely with OpenSSF and any complains would be kindly heard.
+* Collect all kinds of feedback, as we work closely with OpenSSF and any complaints would be kindly heard.

 ### Security Solutions